RunestoneInteractive/httlads/_sources/Happiness/introduction.rst

 Time Required
 -------------

-This can easily take four class periods.
-But you can be less depending on how much is done as homework versus in-class work.
+This can take up to four hours (or more) to complete.
+But it could take less time depending on how quickly you are able to work through the material.